Geodesics in Jet Space: Magnetic cut times. Periods II.

 where $G(x) = a + b F(x)$ and $u = u (a,b)$ is the first positive solution to $ G(x)^2 = 1$

 These are the translations suffered by $y(t), z(t)$ after each half period.
-Compare equation (\ref{half-period-relation}).
-The half-period itself we re-iterate is This half-period is the {\it length} of the geodesic over a half-period and equals $L(a,b)/2$ where $L(a,b)$ is the period.
-See equation (\ref{eq: period}).
-Note that
+Compare equation (\ref{half-period-relation}), for the half-period recall that This half-period is the {\it length} of the geodesic over a half-period and equals $L(a,b)/2$ where $L(a,b)$ is the period, observe that

 since $|G(x)| < 1$ on $(0,u)$.